Skip to content

 taxpayer = TaxPayer().fromdict(

-job.calculate_tax(taxpayer, admindata)
+métier.calculate_tax(taxpayer, admindata)

-# store the result as a dictionary
+# the result is stored as a dictionary

 list_taxpayers.append(taxpayer.asdict())